Ajaykumar-Hub237/go-web-app/README.md

 [ci.yaml](https://github.com/SamuelUdeh/go-web-app/blob/main/.github/workflows/ci.yaml)

+This CI pipeline:

+## Builds & Tests the Application

+Compiles the Go app.

+Runs unit tests using go test.

+## Performs Code Quality Checks

+Uses golangci-lint to enforce code quality standards.

+## Builds and Pushes Docker Image

+Builds the Docker image using Dockerfile.

+Pushes the image to DockerHub, tagged using the GitHub run ID for traceability.

+## Updates Helm Chart Automatically

+Modifies the tag: field in helm/go-web-app-chart/values.yaml with the new image tag.

+Commits and pushes the change back to the repository.

 ## GitHub Secrets for CI/CD

 To enable continuous integration and push Docker images from GitHub Actions to DockerHub, and optionally push code or tags back to GitHub, configure the following secrets in your GitHub repository: